roman-milk/roman-milk.github.io/at-the-movies.md

+===

- ****** At The Movies: The First Hour ****** bydawn1958© Anyone watching could see a sensual woman being taken by two lovers and enjoying every second.
+Anyone watching could see a sensual woman being taken by two lovers and enjoying every second.
 Deep inside her womanhood, the explosions caused Diane's hips to thrust madly to the demanding mouth.
 Jed kissed her deeply so as to keep any sounds or moans from escaping her lips.
 No need to alert all the others in the theater.
 As it was, some of the other patrons were enjoying the erotic show unfolding a few feet away from their seats.

  The orgasm filled Diane's body and these vultures devoured any dignity she may have retained.
 Never had she experienced multiple orgasms in such a short period of time.
 Milking every bit of sexual satisfaction from her aroused body, one sucked hard on her exploding cunt.
 The other kissed her lips while his big, rough hands caressed her silky breasts.
 Over the top they took their captured prey, and she no longer presented any resistance to their demands.
 Diane's juices flowed like a fountain and the hungry mouth drank the nectar, swallowing every ounce as if in a desert.